pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 **Types of entities that OpenBiodiv manages.** There are two ways to look at the types of entities that OpenBiodiv manages.
 The first way is to look at the application domain.
-OpenBiodiv's application domain is the semantic publishing of taxonomic, systematic, biodiversity, and related information.
+OpenBiodiv's application domain is the semantic publishing of taxonomic, systematic, biodiversity, genomic, ecologic, and related information.
 Therefore, the entities that OpenBiodiv manages are separated into these domains.

 Another way to look at the entities that OpenBiodiv manages is the structural way.
 As the main sources of information for OpenBiodiv are scientific